aihpi/kisz-nlp-embeddings/.github/ISSUE_TEMPLATE/change_content.md

 ---

-What'S the background of the content change request?**.
+What's the background of the content change request?**.
 A clear and concise description of why do you want to change the content.

 **Describe the content you'd like**